arw12625/Game-to-Code/README.md

 The blockly libraries will not work in Chrome.
 The failure of chrome to work is a bug due to the security that chrome has built in that does not allow direct loading of trees.

 The blockly libaries will not work in Internet Explorer 1-9 due to the lack of HTML 5 compliance.(Tested as of 3/14/2013)

-The blockly libraries work in Opera, but will show up as black boxes before you click on them.